-To vote in the General Election, you must be registered to vote in the community where you reside, and be at least 18 years of age.
+To vote in a Referendum or General Election, you must be registered to vote in the community where you reside and be at least 18 years of age.
 A 17 year old may vote in a Primary Election if that person will be 18 by the General Election.

 How do I register to vote?

 You fill out a voter registration application.
 This simple card is available at your town office and other locations (see Where do I go to register?).